 - Remove the fudge pan from the refrigerator/freezer and immediately pour the white chocolate mixture over the tea layer; smooth out the surface.

 - Refrigerate the fudge for at least 2-3 hours.
-To serve, remove the cold fudge from the pan and cut it into desired size.
-(The fudge can be served cold or at room temperature, but it’s easier to cut it when it’s cold.)
+To serve, remove the cold fudge from the pan and cut it into desired size with a knife dipped in water.
+(The fudge can be served cold or at room temperature, but it’s easier to cut it when it’s cold.
+You can even freeze it briefly, if your refrigerator is overcrowded and not cool enough.
+The fudge will get soft if left outside the fridge for a long time; if that happens, pop it into the freezer for a few minutes.)